-1E-3.
-Using the following checklist, select: (1) how the CoC made publicly available to potential project applicants an objective ranking and selection process that was used for all project (new and renewal) at least 2 days before the application submission deadline; and (2) all parts of the CoC Consolidated Application, the CoC Application attachments, Priority Listing that includes the reallocation forms and Project Listings that show all project applications submitted to the CoC were either accepted and ranked, or rejected and were made publicly available to project applicants, community members and key stakeholders.

-Attachment Required: Documentation demonstrating the objective ranking and selections process and the final version of the completed CoC Consolidated Application, including the CoC Application with attachments, Priority Listing with reallocation forms and all project applications that were accepted and ranked, or rejected (new and renewal) was made publicly available.
-Attachments must clearly show the date the documents were publicly posted.
+- (1) objective ranking and selection process the CoC used for all projects (new and renewal); - (2) CoC Consolidated Application-including the CoC Application, Priority Listings, and all projects accepted and ranked or rejected, which HUD required CoCs to post to their websites, or partners websites, at least 2 days before the CoC Program Competition application submission deadline; and - (3) attach documentation demonstrating the objective ranking, rating, and selections process and the final version of the completed CoC Consolidated Application, including the CoC Application with attachments, Priority Listing with reallocation forms and all project applications that were accepted and ranked, or rejected (new and renewal) was made publicly available, that legibly displays the date the CoC publicly posted the documents.

-Public Posting

-CoC or other Website x

-Email X

-Mail

-Advertising in Local Newspaper(s)

-Advertising on Radio or Television

-Social Media (Twitter, Facebook, etc.)
+Public Posting of Objective Ranking and Selection Process Public Posting of CoC Consolidated Application including: CoC Application, Priority Listings, Project Listings CoC or other Website CoC or other Website Email Email Mail Mail Advertising in Local Newspaper(s) Advertising in Local Newspaper(s) Advertising on Radio or Television Advertising on Radio or Television Social Media (Twitter, Facebook, etc.) Social Media (Twitter, Facebook, etc.)